top of page

 What can I make using only basic stitches?

-Scarves, blankets, dishcloths, coasters, granny squares, and simple bags.
+You can create scarves, blankets, dishcloths, coasters, granny squares, and simple bags.

 Comments